© 2026 - Octane Automotive BV

 Note: These factors may influence buyer interest.
 Value depends on many factors.

 Strongly recommended for E30 M3, particularly Sport Evolution, Cecotto, Ravaglia, and Cabriolet.
 Apply via BMW Group Classic in Munich based on the chassis number.
-Confirms factory specification, matching numbers, original colour, factory-installed packages, and any factory restoration.
+Confirms original specification, matching numbers, original colour, packages, and any factory restoration.
 For collector-oriented sales essentially mandatory for top valuation.

 Photos of the VIN plate (on A-pillar under windscreen), engine block number, and any gearbox number.
 For Sport Evolution, Cecotto, and Ravaglia matching numbers is essentially mandatory for top valuation.
 Replacement engines occur and must be documented with factory evidence.

-Paint colour with BMW factory code, original colour combination (only colours available in the original production year), factory-installed M seats, M steering wheel, factory-installed M instruments, and factory-installed leather.
-For Sport Evolution: confirmation of factory-installed adjustable front spoiler and larger rear wing.
+Paint colour with BMW factory code, original colour combination (only colours available in the original production year), M seats, M steering wheel, M instruments, and leather.
+For Sport Evolution: confirmation of adjustable front spoiler and larger rear wing.

 Number of previous owners, mileage, geographic distribution (Germany, Italy for Ravaglia, US for JDM-less specifications), any DTM or club racing participation, period photos or club certificates.
 For collector-oriented sales low mileage is value-driving; document all invoice documentation from previous ownership periods.